Linuxfabrik/monitoring-plugins/check-plugins/wordpress-security-scan/README.md

 * WARN if the core version the scan sees differs from the one installed below `--path`.
 That means the scan did not look at this installation: a wrong virtual host, a stale cache, or a CDN in between.
 * WARN when the scan does not finish in time.
 The output then names how many requests it managed and how long they took, which distinguishes too small a budget from a target that answers slowly.
 * WARN if `wpscan` is not installed, so the missing scanner shows up as something to fix instead of being routed to the UNKNOWN pile.
+* WARN if the vulnerability database could not be refreshed and the scan ran against the local copy instead.
+The reason the scanner gave is named in the output.
 * WARN if the local vulnerability database has not been refreshed in more than a week.
 It then grades the site against what was known back then.
 * Per `--no-vuln-data-severity` (default `ok`) if the vulnerability database could not be queried at all: no API token, an unreachable database, or an exhausted request quota.
 The summary then reads "vulnerabilities not checked" rather than "no vulnerabilities found", the reason is named in the output, and `vuln_data_available=0` marks the run in the perfdata.
 Everything the scan could determine without that data still counts towards the state.
 * CRIT as described in the table above.